kunalkandekar/Viva-Voce/README.txt

 	e) 'exit' or 'x'    - quits program
 	f) 'diag'           - displays diagnostics
-	g) 'verbose' or 'v' - verbose mode: displays all SIP and other data The network statistics are collected in a file named stats<SSRC>.csv.
+	g) 'verbose' or 'v' - verbose mode: displays all SIP and other data
+	h) 'test' or 't'    - test audio:  replays recorded audio delayed by 2s
+	i) 'mute' or 'm'    - toggles mute audio.
+	j) 'sine' or 's'    - replaces audio in with a constant sine wave tone.
+The network statistics are collected in a file named stats<SSRC>.csv.
 This file can be opened in excel to facilitate plotting of graphs.